Cafeteria roenbergensis: Taxonomy

 Cafeteria is categorized in a group called the "Heterotrophic group".
 It has one other known species in its genus, Cafeteria minuta, which was found living in tropical marine sediments by Larsen and Patterson in 1990.

 Name

-Marine biologist Tom Fenchel, one of the two species authorities who first described C. roenbergensis, is credited with having joked about the chromalveolate's name:
+Marine biologist Tom Fenchel, one of the two species authorities who first described C. roenbergensis, is credited with having joked about its name:

 "We found a new species of ciliate during a marine field course in Rønbjerg and named it Cafeteria roenbergensis because of its voracious and indiscriminate appetite after many dinner discussions in the local cafeteria."

 Mitochondrial genome

 Cafeteria roenbergensis has a highly compact mitochondrial genome that includes less than 3.4% introns.
 Some sources hold that its mitochondrial genome contains no introns at all.
 The mitochondrial translation code in C. roenbergensis is not standard in comparison to its closest known relatives, Phytophthora infestans and Ochromonas danica.
 Instead of acting as a stop codon, in Cafeteria, UGA codes for tryptophan.